jmduke/jmduke-jekyll/_posts/2020-05-16-paying-down-free-tier-debt.md

 That being said: Buttondown wouldn't be as successful as it is without the free tier.
 So the loan, as it were, was worth taking out.

+And, as a colophon: one thing that made me feel _much_ better about how my time is spent (which is to say, still more in Gmail than in PyCharm these days) was [this post by my coworker](https://www.kalzumeus.com/2010/03/20/running-a-software-business-on-5-hours-a-week/):

+> Through sickness, health, and mind-numbing tedium, I’ve woken up every day for the last four years, checked email, gone through the day, checked email, and gone to sleep.
+This is the single best guarantee that I would deliver on the promised level of service to customers — almost all questions answered within 24 hours.
+There have been many, many weeks where this is literally all I’ve done for the business.

+Buttondown has hit the tipping point where the average value per email I send is assuredly higher than the average value per commit.
+This is troublesome to my brain: I am still a person who gets a Skinner box-esque thrill from committing new features and unit tests, and it gives me a sense of peace and progress that correspondence simply does not.

+My mistake was thinking that "weeks where this is literally all I’ve done for the business" was bad because it was low-value; it was bad, but not because it was low-value.
+It was bad because I wasn't doing it as efficiently as I could be, which isn't just a disservice to my sanity but to everyone involved.

 [^1]: Important caveat, because I know many people who use Buttondown are reading this: _I will never, ever, ever, ever, ever, ever kick you off the tool._